tytydraco/yessleep/out/My_math_textbook_wont_stop_describing_my_housedown_to_the_smallest_detail.md

 “Oh God.”

 All I could do was run into the corner behind my original bed.
-I held out my bat.

 “Please no. Go away.”